GGgRain/Unreal-Joint/README.md

 # Unreal-Joint
-Probably most craziest dialogue scripting framework for Unreal Engine, and now it's free
+Probably the most craziest dialogue scripting framework for Unreal Engine. (not available yet.)

-- but not yet, but also, very soon.
+We're still actively finding a way to make the plugin popular, and according to that we're developing new sub plugins for the system.

+whether Joint become available at free will be decided after the release of our new product, so by now, we can't ensure the future of this repository.